temporalio/documentation/kb/prometheus-grafana-setup.md

 If you implement the examples, ensure that your local docker-compose is set up, install your SDK, and have a sample application to work with.
 (To get started, you can clone the SDK samples repositories.)

-- See [Docker Compose](/application-development/foundations#docker-compose) for details on how to set up your local Temporal docker-compose.
+- See [Docker Compose](/kb/all-the-ways-to-run-a-cluster#docker--docker-compose) for details on how to set up your local Temporal docker-compose.
-- See [Install a Temporal SDK](/application-development/foundations#install-a-temporal-sdk) for details on how to install your SDK and get started with samples.
+- See the [Dev guide](/application-development) for details on how to install your SDK and get started with samples.
-- Create your own sample from the workshops or tutorials, or clone an existing [code sample](/application-development/foundations?lang=java#code-samples).

 To set up Prometheus and Grafana: